mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-31-Rails_With_postgres_database_complete_example.markdown

    {% for category in page.categories %} {{ category }} {% endfor %}

- <h3>1- Installing Mysql-server and Creating Database.</h3>
+ <h3>1- Creating Postgresql Database.</h3>

+First, log into postgres-server

 {% highlight ruby %}
-sudo apt-get install mysql-server
+sudo su postgres -c psql
 {% endhighlight %}

-Then log into mysql-server with root account:

-{% highlight ruby %}
-mysql -u root -p
-{% endhighlight %}

-Type root password and be ready to use mysql DSL.
+Type password and be ready to use postgresql DSL.
 First, you may need to determine that you will create more than one database, one for development environment, and one for test, and the third for production environment.

 Here, We will create one for development only, and you can create the others.